Potential renormalisation, Lamb shift and mean-force Gibbs state -- to shift or not to shift?: Introduction

-where we cast $ \pmb{V} = \pmb{S}\otimes\pmb{B} $ as the product of a system and a bath operator, and $Q$ is the \textit{reorganisation energy} \cite{wu2010efficient,ritschel2011efficient}.
-From now on, we shall also take $\hbar=k=1$.
-Eq.~\eqref{eq:general-high-T-mean-force} differs from the local thermal state $\pmb{\pi}_S = e^{-\beta\,\pmb{H}_S} / \tr_S{e^{-\beta\,\pmb{H}_S}}$ due to the distortion of the potential of the system caused by the finite coupling to the bath \cite{weiss1999}.
-Whenever such renormalisation effect is not physically expected we redefine $\pmb{H}_S = \pmb{H}_S^{(0)} + Q\,\pmb{S}^2$, which includes a \textit{counter-term} neutralising the distortion \cite{caldeira1983quantum}.
-The \textit{bare} Hamiltonian (i.e., that of the system in isolation) is denoted here as $\pmb{H}_S^{(0)}$.
-Adding this term to the model \textit{ad hoc} has clear advantages.
-Namely, it keeps us from mistaking the potential renormalisation for dissipative effects \cite{caldeira1983quantum}.
-Furthermore, the counter term ensures that the potential remains confining even at strong coupling \cite{weiss1999}.
-However, one must bear in mind that, when present, this correction arises \textit{naturally} from the microscopic coupling.
-It is thus an integral part of the physical Hamiltonian of the open system \cite{caldeira1983quantum}.
+Whenever such potential distortion effect is not physically expected, instead of setting $\pmb{H}_S $ to the \textit{bare} Hamiltonian $\pmb{H}_S^{(0)}$ of the system in isolation, one puts $\pmb{H}_S = \pmb{H}_S^{(0)} + Q\,\pmb{S}^2$, which includes a \textit{counter term} and guarantees convergence towards the correct high-temperature steady state \cite{caldeira1983quantum}.
+Adding a counter term to the model \textit{ad hoc} has clear advantages.
+Namely, it keeps us from mistaking the mere potential renormalisation for other dissipative effects \cite{caldeira1983quantum}.
+Furthermore, this term ensures that the potential remains confining even at strong coupling \cite{weiss1999}.
+However, one must bear in mind that, when present, the counter term should arise \textit{naturally} from a microscopic derivation, instead of being introduced `by hand'.
+If present, it is thus an integral part of the { { microscopic Hamiltonian}} $\pmb{H}_S$ \cite{caldeira1983quantum}.
+Yet, when building master equations the counter term is systematically ignored \cite{correa2019pushing}, even when it is not negligible.

-Notwithstanding all the above, when deriving weak-coupling master equations the counter term is systematically ignored \cite{correa2019pushing}.
-Other than in the trivial case $ \pmb{S}^2\,\propto\,\mathbbm{1} $, such omission is questionable; especially if $ Q $ is comparable to the characteristic energies of the system.
-As we shall see, this may indeed be the case even when the system--bath coupling is perturvatively weak.
-On its own, this omission leads to an incorrect identification of the decay channels of the open system and, ultimately, to a misrepresentation of the heat currents.